-The Riverside Unit experienced an uptic in wildfire activity in 2017 which resembled closely to historical fire activity.
+The Riverside Unit experienced an uptick in wildfire activity in 2018 which resembled closely to historical fire activity.
 The drought has had a direct impact on the decline of annual grasses, which has greatly reduced the number of large fires within the Unit.
-The Gorgonio, Mountain and Silver Fires on the San Jacinto range were the first major fires in this area since the Esperanza Fire of 2006.
-The Falls Fire on the Trabuco range above the community of Lakeland Village was another major fire in 2013, and the first of that magnitude since 1988.
-These 4 major fires burned more than 52,000 acres, resulting in numerous evacuations, temporary business closures, damage and temporary closures to major roads, structure loss and damage, and impacts to the watershed within the County of Riverside.
+The Cranston Fire on the San Jacinto range although not a large fire at 13,000 acres, it did threaten the Community of Idyllwild and reinforce the effectiveness of Defensible Fuel Profile Zones (DFPZ).
+The Holy Fire on the Trabuco range above the community of Lakeland Village was another major, and the first of that magnitude since 1988.
+These 2 fires burned more than 36,187 acres, resulting in numerous evacuations, temporary business closures, damage and temporary closures to major roads, structure loss and damage, and impacts to the watershed within the County of Riverside.